melissamcewen/build-a-bot-workshop/README.md

 ```
 Head over to api.js in your Glitch app and take a look at that function.
 What does it take as an input?
 What do you think it does?

 We also saw that the buttons were an array, that contained a reference to something called a "postback."
-A postback is just what the button should do when it is pressed.
+A postback is just what the button should do when it is pressed, when the button is pressed it has a "payload" which is basically the name of the action triggered.
 Let's head to actions.js and look at a function there called receivedPostback.
 What do you think this does?

 Now in this function you're going to see something very important in Javascript.
 That's the if statement.
 It looks like this